Elizabeth Akers Allen: Career

-Backward, turn backward, O time, in thy flight;

-Make me a child again, just for to-night.

 Composer Kate Lucy Ward also set Allen's poem Do Not Look Long at Life's Sorrow to music.

 During the Civil War, in 1863, Allen had an appointment as a government clerk in the War Office in Washington, D.C., and also worked as a nurse.

 Personal life

-In 1851, she married Marshall S. M. Taylor, but he abandoned her and their infant daughter, and they were divorced in 1857.

-Secondly, she married Paul Akers, a Maine sculptor whom she had met in Rome, in 1860; he died of tuberculosis in 1861.
+In 1851, Allen married Marshall S. M. Taylor, but he abandoned her and their infant daughter, and they were divorced in 1857.
+Then, she married Paul Akers, a Maine sculptor whom she had met in Rome, in 1860; he died of tuberculosis in 1861.
 Their only child died shortly afterwards.

 Thirdly, in 1865 or 1866, she married Elijah M. Allen and they lived in Richmond, Virginia, and Ridgewood, New Jersey, before settling in New York City.

 Death and legacy

-She move to Tuckahoe, New York in 1881 and died there in 1911.
+Allen moved to Tuckahoe, New York in 1881 and died there in 1911.

-Her papers are held by Colby College.
+Her papers are held by Colby College and the Maine Women Writers Collection at the University of New England.